 - Alcohol consumption.Therefore, it may be challenging to implicate alcohol as an independent risk factor for pancreatic cancer du to the too frequently association with smoking.

-- Obesity in general and abdominal fatness is associated with physical inactivity which may be a factor by itself or a factor of abdominal obesity.
+- Obesity in general, but abdominal fatness is associated with physical inactivity which may be a factor by itself or a factor of abdominal obesity.

 - Red meats when cooked at high temperature, processed meats, cholesterol, fried foods and other foods containing nitrosamines.

-- Exposure to metalworking people have an additional risk estimated at 12 %
+- Exposure to metal dust.
+Metalworking people have an additional risk estimated at 12 %

 - Exposure to pesticides increases the risk also of an estimated 12% for workers.